Welcome to the Heritage Farms Media Information

 In 2000 Heritage Farms was honored by being named as an Ohio Century Farm.
 A Century Farm must be a working, family-owned farm for more than 100 years and Heritage Farms has been in the Bishop-Haramis family for 155 years.
 Carol and George Haramis Jr. of Heritage Farms are honored to be continuing the traditions by operating an Ohio Century Farm.
 The Century Farm award is made by the Ohio Department of Agriculture, the Ohio Historical Society and Ohio's Country Journal magazine, only eight farms were recognized with this award that year.

-2021 celebrates our 173rd year of our family operating Heritage Farms since its beginning as the Lawson Waterman farm in 1848.
+Our family has been operating Heritage Farms since its beginning as the Lawson Waterman farm in 1848.
 We are planing a special celebration in 2023 which will be our 175th Anniversary Year.

 Seasonal Events at Heritage Farms Information:

 the Annual public Event Schedule begins each spring with camping and run through December when all the Christmas trees available for the holidays are sold.

 Heritage Farms offers a variety of rental options for your to stay on the Farm – from our Garden Apartment rental to our primitive camp sites.
 Primitive Camping Sites are available each year from April thru October.
 The farm also offers a gathering place for a larger meeting or party and we has spaces available to meet the needs of both small and large group events.
 LEARN MORE